• Use Cases

 Why this workflow breaks down without a delivery layer

-A cancellation signal trapped in your billing system is too late by the time it reaches customer success manually.
-RevOps wants the revenue context, support wants the reason, and lifecycle teams want the signal in Intercom fast enough to start offboarding or a win-back flow.
+A cancellation signal trapped in your billing system is too late by the time it reaches the workspace owner manually.
+RevOps wants the revenue context in their CRM, support wants the reason in their messaging tool, and ops wants the signal in their Slack fast enough to start offboarding or a win-back flow — and every tenant wants it in their own stack.

-Teams often patch this together with one CRM webhook, one Slack notifier, and one internal job that writes churn data somewhere later.
-The result is inconsistent timing and conflicting data across tools exactly when the account is most at risk.
+Teams usually patch this together with one CRM webhook, one Slack notifier, and one internal job that writes data somewhere later.
+The result is inconsistent timing and conflicting data across tools in every workspace, right when the account is most at risk.

-If the cancellation event fails to reach one destination, the customer record stays stale, the alert never lands, and your churn analysis has holes in it.
-This is where delivery guarantees matter, not just basic webhook forwarding.
+If the cancellation event fails to reach one destination in one workspace, that tenant's record stays stale, the alert never lands, and their churn analysis has holes in it.
+Delivery guarantees belong in the event layer, not in your app.

 The event flow